-New dwellings will be expected to provide one off road parking space per bedroom up to a maximum of 4 spaces.
+New dwellings will be expected to provide one off road parking space per bedroom up to a maximum of three spaces as per SDC Development Requirements SPD.

-Local Green Spaces and verges should be protected from damage from car parking
+Wherever practicable local Green Spaces and verges should be protected from damage from car parking.